Leslie Turnage, Attorney at Law

 Probate

-She is frequently appointed by the courts as Attorney Ad Litem in probate and guardianship matters, trusted for her professionalism, empathy, and clear communication.
+She is also frequently appointed by the courts to serve as Attorney Ad Litem in probate and guardianship matters, assisting the court in protecting the interests of vulnerable individuals.

 Client-Focused Advocacy